Li Peng: Chairman of the Standing Committee of the National People's Congress (1998–2003)

 Li spent much of the 1990s expanding and managing an energy monopoly, State Power Corporation of China.
 Because the company was staffed by Li's relatives, Li was accused of turning China's energy industry into a "family fiefdom".
 At its height, Li's power company controlled 72% of all energy-producing assets in China, and was ranked as the sixtieth-largest company in the world by Fortune magazine.
 After Li's departure from government, Li's energy monopoly was split into five smaller companies by the Chinese government.

+On 22 August 2000, Li was in New York for a UN meeting.
+At the Waldorf-Astoria Hotel, a licensed private investigator served him with a legal summons in connection with human rights litigation involving the Tiananmen square crackdown.
+A New York Times reporter and photographer accompanied the process server and documented the event.
+Li was outraged, having viewed the U.S. government as complicit because the summons had been transmitted through his U.S. security detail.